A self-supervised neural-analytic method to predict the evolution of COVID-19 in Romania: Experimental analysis

 There is the possibility of optimizing the parameters for fitting the cumulative number of fatalities instead of their daily number.
 The reason we opted for the latter is three-fold.
 First, the amount of information that each specific day brings to the cumulative function becomes smaller and smaller each day, converging to 0 at infinity.
 The cumulative number thus increases with each day and the meaningful information for a given day becomes much smaller than the total cumulated number.
 It is thus expected that learning could suffer from numerical issues.
 Second, the number of daily fatalities contains a certain amount of noise that can help us generalize better for our predictions.
 And third, the curve of daily numbers shows better and clearer when the pandemic peaks and when it is expected to diminish to a non-threatening state.

 We know that the real number of actively infectious people is hard to obtain, as the number of tested people at a time is just a fraction of the whole population.
-However, once the right parameters are learned, the model can estimate a total number of infectious people and predict that we need to wait until August 25, 2020, to have less than $1000$ such individuals.
+However, once the right parameters are learned, the model can estimate a total number of infectious people.
 The results are shown in Figure \ref{infectious-extrapolation}.